kensanata/text-mapper/README.md

 ### Running the latest Text Mapper

 There is a Dockerfile in the repository.
-Check out the repository, change into the workdirectory, and build a docker image, tagging it `test/text-mapper`.
+Check out the repository, change into the working directory, and build a docker image, tagging it `test/text-mapper`:

 ```bash
 git clone https://alexschroeder.ch/cgit/text-mapper